 Good to know

-The bodies of an association are under an obligation to hand out a copy of the Statutes to every member upon request.
+The bodies of an association are obliged to hand out a copy of the Statutes to each member upon request.

 The founding costs are less than EUR 30.
 The fees are due after the proceedings have been closed.
-For that purpose, a pay slip is usually sent.
+For that purpose, an invoice is usually sent.

-An association is a legal person which acts through its bodies.
-The Statutes must necessarily lay down at least two bodies:
+An association is a legal person which acts through its officers.
+The Statutes must call for at least two officers:

-The meeting of members, also called annual or general meeting, serves the association members to form a joint will and must be convened at least every five years.
+The members meeting, also called annual meeting or general assembly, allows the association members to agree upon common intentions and must be convened at least every five years.

 The first-time appointment of the legal representatives of the association may be carried out before or after the formation of the association.
-If they are appointed after the formation of the association, such appointment must be conducted within one year.
+If appointed after the formation of the association, such appointment must be conducted within one year.
 This deadline may be extended on application.
-Every further appointment of legal representatives of the association at the intervals set out in the Statutes (“term of office”) is to be notified to the association authorities by way of election notice within 4 weeks after the resolution has been adopted at the latest, even if all previous legal representatives of the association were reappointed.
+Every further appointment of legal representatives of the association at the intervals set out in the Statutes (“term of office”) is to be made known to the association authorities by way of election notice within 4 weeks following the adoption of the resolution, even if all previous legal representatives of the association have been reinstated.

 The appointment of a supervisory body is not mandatory.
 If the association has a supervisory body, the latter must consist of three natural persons pursuant to the Association Law.
-Supervisory bodies may not be a member of any other body of the association (with the exception of the meeting of members).
-They supervise the activities of the association and are appointed by the meeting of members.
+Supervisory bodies may not be a member of any other body of the association (with the exception of the general assembly).
+They supervise the activities of the association and are appointed by the general assembly.

 Auditor and statutory auditor

 Every association must appoint at least two auditors.
 An association which is required to submit extended financial statements must, in addition, appoint a statutory auditor for the financial statements.
-Appointments are made by the meeting of members.
+Appointments are made by the general assembly.

-The auditors scrutinize the regularity of the accounts and of the use of the funds as set out in the Statutes.
+The auditors examine the regularity of the accounts and the use of funds as set out in the Statutes.

 Members of the association

-The rights and duties of the association members, the provisions on the admission as a member and on termination of membership are laid down in the Statutes.
+The rights and duties of the association members, the provisions on member admission and on membership termination are set down in the Statutes.

 Various forms of membership exist: regular members, extraordinary members, honorary members.

-The executive body is under an obligation to inform the members at the meeting of members on the activities and the financial operations of the association.
-Outside the scope of the meeting of members, the executive body must provide this information to the members within four weeks, if such is requested by at least one tenth of the members indicating a reason.
+The executive body is under obligation to inform the members at the general assembly of the activities and financial operations of the association.
+Aside from the general assembly, the executive body must provide this information to members upon request by at least one tenth of the members indicating their reason, within four weeks.

 As a legal entity, the association is liable for the payment of its debt with the entirety of the association’s assets.

-An association which rents a venue for an event is liable for the payment of the agreed rent and for compliance with all other contractual obligations such as avoidance of noise, cleaning, safety of visitors etc.
+An association which rents a venue for an event is liable for the payment of the agreed rent and for compliance with all other contractual obligations such as avoidance of noise, cleanliness, visitor safety, etc.

 Management board members and members of the association generally are not liable for paying the debts of the association, unless a liability by the members of the association is explicitly laid down in the Statutes.
-In such case, admission as a member generates a liability for the payment of debt.
-If however a board member fails to meet his/her statutory duties or such which arise from the Statutes or is in breach of lawful resolutions adopted by the bodies of the association, he or she shall be liable for the resultant damage or loss.
-This equally holds for the auditors of the association.
+In such cases, admission as a member generates a liability for the payment of debt.
+If however, a board member fails to meet his/her statutory duties or such, which arise from the Statutes or is in breach of lawful resolutions adopted by the bodies of the association, he or she shall be held liable for the resultant damage or loss.
+This holds equally for the auditors of the association.

 Good to know